Mistralys/series-manager/README.md

 # Series Manager

-PHP web tool that keeps track of TV series watched and downloaded.
+Web-based tool for keeping track of TV series watched and downloaded.

 ## Setup